Barnacle-ai/awesome-llm-list/README.md

 - [Qwen-VL](https://github.com/QwenLM/Qwen-VL)

 ## CLOUD GPUs
-Training and inferencing needs GPUs.
-You can get these on any cloud provider, but there's some specialist ones that are worth considering:
+Training and inferencing your own model needs GPUs.
+You can get these on any cloud provider, but there's some specialist ones that are worth considering.
 - [RunPod](https://www.runpod.io)
 - [LambdaLabs](https://lambdalabs.com)
 - [Vast.ai](https://vast.ai)